Crayke

-Crayke is a village and civil parish in the Hambleton District of North Yorkshire, England, about 2 mi east of Easingwold.
+Crayke is a village and civil parish in North Yorkshire, England, about 2 mi east of Easingwold.

 Etymology

 The name Crayke is of Brittonic origin, derived from the neo-Brittonic Cumbric crẹ:g, meaning "a crag" or "prominent rock" (Welsh craig).
 This derivation may refer to the topography associated with the Northumbrian monastery at Crayke.

 History

-There is evidence that there has been a settlement here since the times of the seven Anglo-Saxon kingdoms.
-The village is named in the Domesday Book as Crec, part of the Yarlestre hundred and noted as belonging to the Bishop of Durham.
+There is evidence that there has been a settlement here since the Anglo-Saxon Heptarchy.
+The village is named in the Domesday Book of 1086 as Crec, part of the Yarlestre hundred and noted as belonging to the Bishop of Durham.